Dash-Industry-Forum/CPIX/Cpix.bs.md

 :: Matches the <{UpdateHistoryItem/updateVersion}> attribute of the <{UpdateHistoryItem}> element providing details on when this element was added or updated.

 : <dfn>systemId</dfn> (M, xs:string)
 :: This is the unique identifier of the DRM system.
-Values are published by [[!DASH-SystemIDs]].
+Values are avaialble on [dashif.org](https://dashif.org/identifiers/content_protection/).

 : <dfn>kid</dfn> (M, xs:string)
 :: Matches the <{ContentKey/kid}> attribute of the <{ContentKey}> this element references.